AI-Guru/helibrunna/README.md

 ## Inference speeds

 Here are some inference speeds for the models that we have trained.
+This is just a simple test for generating 128 tokens.
 Unit of measurement is tokens per second:

 |                  | Apple (no silicon) | Apple (silicon) | Unix (NVIDIA) | Unix (no NVIDIA) | Raspberry Pi    | Windows |
 |------------------|--------------------|-----------------|---------------|------------------|-----------------|---------|